 Basmati has more calories, carbs, and fiber than regular rice.
 That makes it worse for anyone watching their weight.

-Cauliflower is probably the most popular rice alternative.
+Cauliflower is probably the most popular rice alternative for a ketogenic diet.
 But there are some lesser known options that you may want to try.

 The rutabaga is a cross between a turnip and a cabbage.
 It’s a root vegetable similar to turnips but have a sweeter taste.